jakob-steuer/publicat/README.md

 Publicat uses AI to semantically match papers to your topics.
 The better you describe your topic, the better your initial feed will be!

-**Continuous Active Learning 🧠:** Publicat features a dynamic reranking system.
+**Continuous Active Learning:** Publicat features a dynamic reranking system.
 As you Star (⭐), Upvote (👍), or Downvote (👎) papers in your feed, Publicat dynamically calculates personalized "pro" and "anti" concept vectors specifically for that topic.
 This means that while a good initial topic definition is important, the AI will continuously develop, personalize, and improve its scoring based entirely on your personal reading preferences and rankings.

-**Pro Tip for Topic Descriptions:** Don't use a generic list of outcomes (like "predicts 3D structures").
-Focus heavily on the *methodology* and the core concepts you want to read about.

 ### Example LLM Prompt to Generate a Great Topic
 If you're unsure how to describe your topic, ask an LLM of your choice: